 The Blessings of the Kingdom

 The other implication of this pattern comes from the fact that the first and last assurances are present tense, and the six in the middle are future.
-"Theirs is the kingdom of heaven" in verses 3 and 10.
-But, "They shall be comforted . . .
-They shall inherit the earth . . . " and so on in verses 4–9.
-I think this is Jesus' way of saying that in some sense the kingdom of heaven is present with the disciples now ("Theirs is the kingdom of heaven") but that the full blessings of the kingdom will have to wait for the age to come ("They shall inherit the earth").
+“Theirs is the kingdom of heaven” in verses 3 and 10 — but, “They shall be comforted. . . .
+They shall inherit the earth” and so on in verses 4–9.
+I think this is Jesus’s way of saying that, in some sense, the kingdom of heaven is present with the disciples now (“Theirs is the kingdom of heaven”), but that the full blessings of the kingdom will have to wait for the age to come (“They shall inherit the earth”).

 Another way to put it is that Jesus has brought the kingdom of heaven to earth in his own kingly power and fellowship, and we can enjoy foretastes of it here and now; but the full experience of the life of the kingdom will have to wait for the age to come.

 Take several examples.
 Verse 4 says that those who mourn will one day be comforted.
-As Revelation 21:4 says, "God will wipe away every tear from their eyes, and death shall be no more, neither shall there be mourning nor crying nor pain any more."
-But look at verses 11 and 12: "Blessed are you when men revile you and persecute you and utter all kinds of evil against you falsely on my account.
-Rejoice and be glad, for your reward is great in heaven."
+As Revelation 21:4 says, “[God] will wipe away every tear from their eyes, and death shall be no more, neither shall there be mourning, nor crying, nor pain anymore.”
+But look at verses 11–12, “Blessed are you when others revile you and persecute you and utter all kinds of evil against you falsely on my account.
+Rejoice and be glad, for your reward is great in heaven.”
 In other words, even though the final reward of comfort is kept for us in heaven, we can now rejoice even in the midst of suffering.
 And is not this joy a foretaste of the promised comfort?
 There is no joy without some element of comfort.

-Or consider verse 7: It promises, "They shall obtain mercy."
-But in the parable of the unforgiving servant in Matthew 18:23–35 the king says to the wicked servant, "And should not you have had mercy on your fellow servant, as I had mercy on you?"
+Or consider verse 7.
+It promises, “They shall receive mercy.”
+But in the parable of the unforgiving servant in Matthew 18:23–35, the king says to the wicked servant, “And should not you have had mercy on your fellow servant, as I had mercy on you?”
+(Matthew 18:33).
 In other words, Jesus teaches that we do not merely wait for the age to come to receive mercy.
 It has come in Jesus.
 We taste it here and now in forgiveness of sins and innumerable blessings of this life.

 Being Called Sons of God

 Or consider verse 9.
-It promises, "They shall be called sons of God."
-As Romans 8:23 says, "We groan inwardly as we wait for the adoption as sons, the redemption of our bodies."
-So the full benefits of being sons of God await the resurrection.
-But look at verse 16: "Let your light so shine before men, that they may see you good works and give glory to your Father who is in heaven."
+It promises, “They shall be called sons of God.”
+As Romans 8:23 says, “We . . . groan inwardly as we wait eagerly for adoption as sons, the redemption of our bodies.”
+So, the full benefits of being sons of God await the resurrection.
+But look at Matthew 5:16: “Let your light shine before others, so that they may see your good works and give glory to your Father who is in heaven.”
 God is already our Father!
 We are already sons!
 That is, we have a foretaste of sonship now.